MyNameIsTakenOMG/certified-k8s-admin/README.md

       - `the way to stop static-pod is to move away the according manifest file from the path /etc/kubernetes/manifests`
       - `k api-resources --> get the resources names`
       - `k auth can-i <action> <resource> -n <namespace> --as=system:serviceaccount:<namespace>:<serviceaccount>`
+      - `anti-affinity makes sure that pods with the same labels will not run on the same node, which can be used to mimick the behaviour of daemonset.
+Also the property: topologyKey is required, which is used for denoting the nodes in the cluster`
+      - `expose pod information to containers, like Node_Name, etc`
+      - `kube-apiserver is responsible for managing service cidr --> --service-cluster-ip-range`
+      - `for cni, /etc/cni/net.d/net-script.conflist; /opt/cni/bin/net-script.sh`
+      - `for kubelet, two configuration files: /var/lib/kubelet/config; /etc/kubernetes/kubelet.conf`
+      - `k get events`
+      - `crictl stop <container_id>, crictl rm <container_id>`
+      - `crictl inspect <container_id>`
+      - `crictl logs <container_id>`
+      - `to fetch all namespaced resourced--> k api-resources --namespaced -o name`
+      - `check troubleshooting part--worker node, and remember the command: whereis <process_name: kubelet>`
+      - `don't forget systemctl daemon-reload; systemctl restart <process_name>`
+      - `kubeadm join, kubeadm token`
+      - `for openssl, to view certificates or csr, openssl x509(req) -in <cert_path> -text -noout`
+      - `for cfssl, to view certificates or csr, cfssl certinfo -cert(-csr) <cert_path>`
+      - `for kubeadm, it also can view the certificates, using kubeadm certs check-expiration`
+      - `normally, for kubelet, all the certs, keys are under the path: /var/lib/kubelet/pki`
+      - `remember, when it comes to network policy, try to test out connections first, or it may not be able to test out after your network policy is applied`
+      - `kubectl cluster-info dump | grep -- --etcd`